JsonGriffin/landing-page/README.md

 # landing-page
-This is a landing page project from The Odin Project
+This is my satirical landing page.
+It's an assignment to make a landing page from The Odin Project.